The ecstasy and irony of finally getting that special lifer: the Swainson’s Warbler

 The following is a guest post, written by my husband, Stephen Hannington.

-Lisa and I got up very early that Sunday morning and I could already tell, even in the black of night, that it might be a challenging day with the weather.
+Lisa and rose early that Sunday morning and I could already tell that it might be a challenging day with the weather.
 We met our van and the small group of birders going to South Padre Island to take a bird watching boat tour around the salt marshes and tidal flats of Laguna Madre.
 We were hoping to see thousands of migrating shorebirds, gulls and terns as well as the abundant waders such as Reddish Egrets and Roseate Spoonbills.
 However, the weather still was not cooperating with its rain and wind.
-After an hour’s drive from Harlingen to South Padre Island where we were to board the boat taking us out to Laguna Madre the rainy weather worsened steadily and the wind was picking up.
-The group leader instead took us to the South Padre Island Birding and Nature Center–a designated World Birding Center–where we would wait for the weather to improve.
+After an hour’s drive from Harlingen to South Padre Island where we were to board the boat taking us out to Laguna Madre, the rainy weather worsened steadily and the wind was picking up.
+The group leader took us to the South Padre Island Birding and Nature Center—a designated World Birding Center—where we would wait for the weather to improve.

 And then this happened